Due to the current Covid-19 situation, we are no longer running our face to face group sessions until further notice.

-Please note you need to have had an initial assessment with us first to access our counselling service, HOPE group, Health and Wellbeing workshops or Mindfulness course.
+Please note: You must have attended an initial assessment session with us to access our counselling service, HOPE group, Health and Wellbeing workshops or Mindfulness course.

-We offer one-to-one counselling to men and women over 16 with mild to moderate eating distress, who have a BMI (Body Mass Index) of 17.5 and above.
+We offer one-to-one counselling to people over 16 with mild to moderate eating distress, who have a BMI (Body Mass Index) of 17.5 and above.
 We offer six to eight 50-minute sessions, which usually take place at the same time each week, over 6-8 consecutive weeks.
 These sessions may be extended in exceptional circumstances.

-*Please note that the HOPE group and the Health and Wellbeing Workshops are for women with eating distress, not for professionals supporting people with eating distress or other mental health issues.
+* Please note that the HOPE group and the Health and Wellbeing workshops are for those with eating distress, not for professionals supporting people with eating distress or other mental health issues.

 Our services for friends and family

 We are running a series of online monthly workshops on the second Tuesday of the month from 6.00pm-7.30pm via Zoom.
 These monthly sessions are for all parents, carers and friends who are supporting a loved one who is living with Eating Distress.
 We offer a safe and confidential space to come together to share experiences, ideas and to offer mutual support.
 The group is facilitated by a NIWE practitioner (Louisa) and there is a strong focus in the sessions on developing resilience, positive coping mechanisms and self-care.

 The aim is for the group to be self-determining, deciding and developing its own programme, with support, for members to grow together, offering mutual support, combatting isolation, ensuring self-care to enable their vital role supporting steps towards recovery of their loved one with eating disorder/distress).